Integrated Urban Development in Ukraine

 Title: Integrated Urban Development in Ukraine II

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ), Swiss State Secretariat for Economic Affairs (SECO)

-Lead executing agency: Ministry of Regional Development, Construction, Housing and Communal Services of Ukraine
+Lead executing agency: Ministry for Communities and Territories Development of Ukraine

-Since 2016, more than 1,600 employees from the partner cities have participated in around 200 seminars under the ‘Qualification 2030’ training programme, which is designed to strengthen cooperation, communication and coordination within city administrations.
-As a result, course participants have learned more about the relationship between integrated urban development and infrastructure investments.
-The cities have set up platforms for civil society participation and invite people to get involved.
-Citizen information centres advise people about initiatives, and citizens have worked with the cities to set priorities for development.
-Over four years, around 40,000 people have participated in a host of public events.
-In addition, basic and further training opportunities for urban planners have improved significantly.
-Along with new courses on urban development, there is also an opportunity to study at a German university of applied sciences for a semester as part of an international exchange.
+The project builds on the predecessor project ‘Integrated Urban Development in Ukraine’ in which more than 2,100 employees from the partner cities participated between 2016 and 2019 in seminars in the ‘Qualification 2030’ training programme.
+The training courses have strengthened cooperation, communication and coordination and improved the knowledge of participants with regard to municipal waste management, urban mobility and project management.
+The cities have developed formats for the participation of the population and invite citizens to get involved.
+Citizen information centres provide information about initiatives and citizens have worked together with the city to set development priorities that have been laid out in integrated urban development concepts.
+Within four years, more than 58,000 people participated in numerous public events.
+In addition, education and further training opportunities for urban planners have improved.
+For example, an international exchange semester for urban development is offered with a German university of applied sciences.
 Two white papers and a concept for restructuring administration in the construction sector have been submitted to the partner ministry, marking the starting point for further improvement of the political framework.